- Home

 Sadly, it is often impractical to treat sick or injured ferals in the same way as a domestic cat.
 Feral cats are unused to human contact and get highly stressed when handled.
 Long term veterinary care for a feral cat who has to be regularly caught, sedated and treated is just not viable so, sadly in some cases a rescue is faced with the difficult decision to have the cat put to sleep.
 Again, the sooner a colony is reported, and managed, the better for the health of the cats.

-Both the GSPCA and Guernsey Animal Aid Cats can help with feral cat colonies so please do get in touch with either charities to find out more information.
+The GSPCA can help with feral cat colonies so please do get in touch to find out more information.

 If you find yourself dealing with a feral, or semi-feral population of cats, then your first course of action is to contact your either organisation or if on Alderney the Alderney Animal Welfare Trust.